AndresGamboaA/GDpick/README.md

   * GDSCRIPT
   * CSS
   * More formats in future updates.
-* Export color pallet as a png image.
+* Export color pallette as a png image.

 ## License